FloMau/gato-hep/README.md

 Key Features
 ------------
 - Optimize categorizations in multi-dimensional spaces using Gaussian Mixture Models (GMM) or 1D sigmoid-based models
-- Set the range of the discriminant dimensions as needed for your discriminant
+- Set the range of the discriminant dimensions as needed for your analysis
 - Penalize low-yield or high-uncertainty categories to keep optimizations analysis-friendly
-- Built-in annealing schedules for temperature / steepness, and learning rate to stabilize training and to approach the hard class assignments
+- Built-in annealing schedules for temperature / steepness (setting the level of approximation for differentiability), and learning rate to stabilize training
 - Ready-to-run toy workflows that mirror real HEP analysis patterns

 Installation